edenlum/SSMComplexParamBenefits/README.md

 # SSMComplexParamBenefits
-Code for reproducing the experiments in the paper Provable Benefits of Complex Parameterizations for Structured State Space Models [TODO: add link to arxiv when we upload]
+Code for reproducing the experiments in the paper Provable Benefits of Complex Parameterizations for Structured State Space Models [https://arxiv.org/abs/2410.14067]

 ## Setup